social-media-ethics-automation/book/docs/_sources/ch06_authenticity/03_inauthenticity.md

 ## Inauthentic Behaviors

+% TODO: Add photo of fairies that fooled Arthur Conan Doyle

 Inauthentic behavior is when the reality doesn't match what is being presented.
 There are many ways inauthnticity shows up on social media, such as:

   - Catfishing: Create a fake profile that doesn't match the actual user, usually in an attempt to trick or scam someone